My desk is a 48”x24” Herman Miller Everywhere Rectangular Table. I wish I had gone with the white finish and legs for

 - zinit for managing my zsh plugins

 My terminal emulator is Konsole now that I use KDE.
 Konsole is non-electron, supports splitting without tmux, 24-bit color, customizable shortcuts and scrollback.
 It checks all the boxes for me.
 Terminator and Termite are my other terminal choices.
 I am not using them because they are libvte-based and I wanted to stay in the KDE world.

-I’ve distro-hopped from Mojave to Manjaro Linux since switching from a Mac Pro to the NUC.
-I went with the KDE version because Plasma hooked me.
+On the NUC I use Manjaro Linux KDE version.
 Manjaro has the benefits of Arch Linux (IMO, primarily pacman and the AUR) without having to do the setup for the millionth time.
+And KDE Plasma is pretty.

 I still use Neovim having moved from Vim years ago.
 I follow HEAD since I prudent enough read the Gitter room and changelogs.